mflova/mflova-coding-guidelines/python/general.md

 are immutable objects (you cannot change its internal state), if you follow with `a = a + 2` you will create a new `int` object with value `a + 2` and now `a` will be pointing to this one.
-However, for mutable objects like `lists`, when you `.append` and object, you are directly modidfying the interla state of the list (same memory address but different content).
+However, for mutable objects like `lists`, when you `.append` and object, you are directly modifying the interla state of the list (same memory address but different content).
 But when you do something like `lst = lst + ['a']`, you will be creating again a new object and assigning `lst` the new address of that object.
 In Python, whenever there is an assignment (`=`), the right side is first evaluated and